minnu1102/PoornaTrishithaPaladugu_HighBar_V2/README.md

 2. Configuration
 Create a .env file in the root directory and add your API Key:

-Bash

 OPENAI_API_KEY=sk-proj-...
 # OR if using Gemini
 # GOOGLE_API_KEY=AIzaSy...

-📊 Data Instructions
+ Data Instructions:-
 This project includes a synthetic data generator that engineers a specific "Ad Fatigue" scenario (Frequency increases while CTR decreases over 30 days).

 Run this command to generate the dataset:

-Bash

 python -m data.generate_data

 This will create data/synthetic_fb_data.csv.

-💻 Exact CLI Command
+Exact CLI Command:-
 To run the full agentic workflow:

-Bash

 python run.py

-⚖️ Validation Description
+Validation Description:-
 The core innovation of this system is the Evaluator Agent, which acts as a "Unit Test" for the Analyst's insights.
 It prevents hallucination by enforcing strict statistical rules defined in prompts/evaluator.md:

 Fatigue Check: If "Fatigue" is diagnosed, the data must show Average Frequency > 2.0 AND a negative correlation between Frequency and CTR.